acli/supercollider-book/chapters/preamble/medium-and-form.md

 Within forms, this assertive property repeats.
 Sand adjusts to the stone, not the other way around.

-According to Luhmann, a form can create a medium, Luhmann refers to a *second-order medium*.
+According to Luhmann, a form can create a medium, which Luhmann refers to as a *second-order medium*.
 Sound is a form of air but tones, which are sound, make up the medium of music.
-We could also say that rhythyms (medium) make up a sound (form/medium) which can make up rhythyms (form).
+We could also say that rhythms (medium) make up a sound (form/medium) which can make up rhythms (form).
 Compare the following three sounds.
-The first one is a rhythym, by increasing the frequency of the rhythym it turns into an infinite tone and by manipulating the amplitude of the tone, we arrive at a rhythym.
+The first one is a rhythm, by increasing the frequency of the rhythm it turns into an infinite tone and by manipulating the amplitude of the tone, we arrive at a rhythm.

 ```isc
 {Impulse.ar(5)!2}.play